castle-engine/castle-engine/examples/research_special_rendering_methods/test_rendering_opengl_capabilities/README.md

 - _Force Ancient Force-function Usage_:

     Mode to test support for ancient/buggy OpenGL versions.
-Run with `-render=force-fixed-function` command-line parameter.
+Run with `--render=force-fixed-function` command-line parameter.
 This sets `TGLFeatures.RequestCapabilities := rcForceFixedFunction`.

     In effect we force treating the current OpenGL version as if it was an ancient OpenGL version, without any modern features (like VBO and shaders).
 Once such OpenGL context is initialized, it is guaranteed to have `GLFeatures.EnableFixedFunction = true`.